TopherWin/compliance/README.md

 1) The documentation output

-- Appending gap analysis
+- Appending gap analysis (via Makefile)

 2) The standards

-- Customize a standard (that mocks NIST and is local)
+- Customize a standard (that mocks NIST and endpoint is local rather than github.)

 3) The certification

-- Customize a low-risk policy (that mocks the AU policy)
+- Customize a low-risk certification (that mocks the AU policy and endpoint is local rather than github.)

 4) Use a single repo